luizfelipedasilva678/cookie-manager/README.md

 ##### delete(name: `string`): `void`

-Get an existing cookie, if the cookie was not found the returned value will be a empty string.
+Get an existing cookie, if the cookie was not found the returned value will be an empty string.

 ##### get(name: `string`): `string`